siddikchowdhury0510/finance-pipeline/README.md

 - **Duplicate rows from multiple ingestion runs** — running the ingestion script multiple times created duplicate rows in BigQuery raw tables.
 Deliberately left in the raw layer as this is expected behaviour.
 Deduplication will be handled in dbt staging models using ROW_NUMBER() or DISTINCT, keeping the raw layer as an immutable audit trail.
 - **Understanding WRITE_TRUNCATE vs duplication** — initially confused about whether WRITE_TRUNCATE prevents duplicates in GCS or BigQuery.
 Clarification: GCS retains all historical files (intentional — immutable raw layer).
 WRITE_TRUNCATE wipes and reloads the BigQuery table on every run so duplicates never accumulate there.
 GCS is the filing cabinet that keeps everything.
 BigQuery raw is the whiteboard that gets erased and rewritten fresh every run.
 - **Always cd to project root before running pytest** — pytest must be run from the finance-pipeline root directory otherwise it can't find the tests folder.
 Always run `cd /Users/siddik/finance-pipeline` first.

+### Phase 4
+- **dbt project initialised in wrong subfolder** — dbt init created files inside dbt/finance_pipeline/ instead of dbt/.
+Fixed by moving all files up one level with mv finance_pipeline/* .
+- **BigQuery dataset location mismatch** — profiles.yml had
+location set to EU but datasets were created in europe-west2.
+Deleted and recreated datasets in correct region
+- **YAML files don't support comments** — added a comment with # in sources.yml which caused a parsing error.
+YAML comments behave differently to SQL comments.
+Removed the comment to fix
+- **Missing comma caused silent UNION ALL failure** — missing comma after CURRENCY column caused the model to fail.
+Always check for trailing commas in SELECT statements
+- **Always run dbt from the dbt/ folder** — dbt must be run from the folder containing dbt_project.yml.
+Running from a subfolder causes "selection criterion does not match any enabled nodes" error
+- **BigQuery doesn't support subqueries in JOIN predicates** — attempted to use a subquery directly in the ON clause of a JOIN.
+BigQuery rejected this.
+Fixed by pre-calculating the latest macro date in a separate CTE first
+- **Invisible characters from copy/paste** — copying SQL from
+messaging apps introduced invisible unicode characters causing syntax errors.
+Always retype code in VS Code rather than pasting from phone